sassoftware/sas-viya-dmml-pipelines/open_source_code_node/register_py_preprocess/example1/README.md

 3. Under Data tab, select BAD as target variable.

-4. Under Pipelines tab, create a simple pipeline with nodes: **Data >> Imputation >> Open Source Code >> Model Comparison** (you need to move the Open Source Code node to Supervised Learning lane).
+4. Under Pipelines tab, create a simple pipeline with nodes: **Data >> Open Source Code >> Forest >> Model Comparison**.

-5. Select Open Source Code node and click Open Code Editor button from properties.
+5. Select Open Source Code node and
+   - Click **Use output data in child node** property checkbox.
+   - Click Open Code Editor button from properties.
 Copy code from hmeq_train.py into the **Training Code** pane and hmeq_score.py into the **Scoring Code** pane of the editor.
 Click Save and close the editor.

 6. Run the pipeline and right-click and select Results to view output